dgoswami75/route-creator/README.md

 <application_root>/app_modules/**booking**/controllers/**delete.js**
 <application_root>/app_modules/**booking**/controllers/**create.js**

-Route-generator frees you up from having to specify routes separately and figures out the route based on the folder names and controller file names.
+route-creator frees you up from having to specify routes separately and figures out the route based on the folder names and controller file names.
 For the above example, the routes created would be:
 **/booking/view
 /booking/delete
 /booking/create**